Page updated: 12 May 2021

 Another all-too frequent problem for people with chronic health problems is poor and insufficient sleep.
-The sleep problems associated with illness is an aspect of health management and treatment that isn't discussed.
+The sleep problems associated with illness is an aspect of health management and treatment that is not discussed.

 A sleep survey conducted by Patients Like Me included 5,256 patient-members with a range of health conditions, and many reported chronic difficulties with sleep:

 Many medications also can interfere with sleep.
-Some common prescription and over-the-counter medications, including anti-depressants, blood pressure medication, and antibiotics, can be disruptive to sleep, due to a number of factors.
+Some common prescription and over-the-counter medications, including anti-depressants, blood pressure medication, and antibiotics, can be disruptive to sleep, due to several factors.

-The stress and anxiety associated with coping with chronic illness can cause frequent interruptions to sleep, let alone actual symptoms, such a fatigue which may have an negative impact.
+The stress and anxiety associated with coping with chronic illness can cause frequent interruptions to sleep, let alone actual symptoms, such a fatigue which may have a negative impact.